 Alabama Father’s Rights to Child Custody and Visitation

 A child’s biological parents have the right to seek both custody and visitation of that child.
 This right stands regardless of whether the child’s parents were married or not when he or she was born.
 Like many other decisions regarding child custody, the family court system in Alabama uses the best interests of the child standard to establish child custody as well as any visitation schedule applying to the case.
 Unless there’s an indication otherwise, the judge assumes involvement by both parents, including the father, benefits the child.

 Alabama Father’s Rights to Child Support

 In many child custody cases, one parent is named the custodial parent and one the non-custodial parent.
 Custodial parents have the child residing with them the majority of the time and are responsible for day-to-day care.
 Non-custodial parents often have varying degrees of visitation rights with the child and are also often ordered to pay child support to the custodial parent as a means to financially support the child.

 Regardless of who is named the custodial parent, the father or the mother, that parent has a right to receive monetary child support as a means to help with the child’s care and upbringing.
 A father who is named the custodial parent has just as much right to child support as a mother who is named the custodial parent.
 Child support is meant to help with the child’s expenses including clothing, food, shelter, medical care, and any other incurred expenses.

-For those fathers whose rights are coming under attack, a lawyer specializing in father’s rights can be an invaluable resource.
+For those fathers whose rights are coming under attack, a lawyer specializing in father’s rights can be an invaluable resource (and they provide free consultations too!).
 An attorney specialized in child custody and father’s rights is able to explain what rights the man has under Alabama state law and what actions need to be taken to ensure these rights are upheld.
 Additionally, these professionals can help ensure fathers get the custody and visitation time with their child they desire and deserve during a custody case either during a divorce or as an unmarried man seeking time with his child.